(3[III=picc].picc.2.3[III=bcl].bcl.2 – 22.214.171.124 – timp.perc(1).glock.harp – strings)

 As part of “Sanctuary Sketches,” this work was inspired by the welcoming spirit of Ransom Lake: the beauty of the land that holds it, and its gift of consolation offered to everyone who visits.
 My hope is that each person who hears this work will experience their own journey around the lake and along the creek, and hear the message of the waters.

-watch the world premiere performance
+world premiere performance

 This work received its world premiere on 9 July, 2022, with the Benzie Area Symphony Orchestra, under the direction of Thomas Riccobono.
+For a preview score, visit the contact page.